robinmentel/Constraining-Periods/README.md

-# hello_world
+# Excluding Periods
-Algorithm to exclude possible orbital periods of a ringed substellar companion
+Algorithm to exclude possible orbital periods of the ringed substellar companion J1407b